 Imko is passionate about the philosophy and history of economic thought, and he is a dedicated pluralist and heterodox economist.
 He is currently working on social ontology in the context of organisational studies, philosophy of economics, and political discourses and language of populism.

 Imko completed his PhD in Economics and Philosophy of Economics at ARU in December 2016.
-He did his undergraduate degree in Business Studies and Economics in Germany and his Master's in Economics in New Zealand.
+He did his undergraduate degree in Business Studies and Economics in Germany and his Master's in Economics at the AACSB accredited Business School at Auckland University of Technology (AUT) in New Zealand, where he was awarded Top Graduate in MBus Economics.

 Imko's PhD research focused on the philosophy and history of economic thought, specifically on eclectic choices under pluralism in economics, utilising methodologies and knowledge from various disciplines in the humanities and social sciences, including economics and contemporary philosophy of (social) science.